Kong/docs.konghq.com/app/contributing/community.md

 ### Make your contribution

 Once you've identified what you want to work on, let's get to writing!
+You can either use the **Edit this page** feature on Github or make your changes locally.

+#### Use the Edit this page option

+Use this method if you are making minor edits to a single file.

+1. On any text documentation page, you will see an **Edit this page** link in the right sidebar.
+Click it and you'll be taken to the GitHub editor.

+2. Make your changes in the GitHub editor.

+3. When you're finished, scroll to the bottom of the page.
+Enter the requested information and click `Propose changes`.

+#### Make your changes locally

+Use this method if you are very comfortable with Git, are making a code change, or are planning to make changes across multiple files.

 1. Work on your [fork](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks) of our docs repository.
 Since you're working from a fork, it's not uncommon to work off the `main` branch.